 • Some patients cough up a small quantity of blood.
 This is nothing to be alarmed about and will not prevent you from going home.

-• Other rare complications of lung biopsy include severe bleeding or infection which may require admission into hospital.
+• Other rare complications of lung biopsy include severe bleeding/haemorrhage or infection which may require admission into hospital.

-• If the sample taken does not provide a diagnosis the procedure will need to be repeated at a later date
+• If the sample taken does not provide a diagnosis the procedure may need to be repeated at a later date.

 CT scanning does involve X-rays and has the usual risks associated with ionising radiation.
 The amount of radiation is equal to the natural radiation we all receive from the atmosphere over a period of about 3 years.